europace/kex-antragsdokumente-upload-api/README.md

  kommentar                    | Comment, that can be displayed in the GUI                     | Optional
  antragsdokument              | The document to be uploaded                                   | Mandatory
  antragsdokument.fileName     | The document's file name                                      | Mandatory
- antragsdokument.fileContent  | The document's content as a byte array                        | Mandatory
+ antragsdokument.fileContent  | The document's content as a base64 encoded string                        | Mandatory

 The following HTTP headers will be expected: